 Our program prepares our students for middle school by guiding them toward future collegiate career aspirations.
 We have fewer early release days compared to other schools in the area, which means more instructional time (15% more than public school) and teaching contact with students.
 As a result, students’ performance exceeds state and national standards.
 The low teacher-to-student ratio makes it easier to individualize learning and our curriculum follows national standards from experts in each subject area (STEM focus).

-Lower School students participate in a wide-range of curriculum-based field trips, including the Mt.
+Lower School students participate in a wide range of curriculum-based field trips, including the Mt.
 Baker Theater, Museum of Electricity, Washington State History Museum, and Western Washington University’s science facilities.
 Learning extends beyond the classroom as we strive for experiential education programs through field trips for students.

-Our children have been doing great academically and socially, thanks to the wonderful team at St. Paul’s Academy. – Randeep and Sandeep Barha (2nd and 6th Grade Parents)
+“Our children have done great academically and socially, thanks to the wonderful team at St. Paul’s Academy.” – Randeep and Sandeep Barha (5th and recent 8th Grade Graduate

-10% more instruction time compared to Public Schools
+15% more instruction time compared to Public Schools